The 4 Best Fish Oil Supplements For Dogs, According To Vets

 While fish oil won’t be perfect for every dog, it can definitely make a huge difference to those pups who it does work on.

-The Dodo spoke with several veterinarians to find out what fish oil is, how fish oil can benefit our pups and what their favorite fish oil brands are.
+We spoke with several veterinarians to find out what fish oil for dogs is, how fish oil can benefit our pups and what their favorite fish oil brands are.

 What is fish oil?